-Spelling and grammar: check your subject line and body content for spelling mistakes and grammatical errors, and don’t forget to check your alt-text as well!
-If you have any images in your campaigns, check them carefully, as a text-editor won’t highlight spelling mistakes on a flat image.
+- Spelling & Grammar – check your email body content for spelling mistakes and grammatical errors, and don’t forget to check your alt-text as well!
+If you have any images in your campaigns, check them carefully, as a text editor won’t highlight spelling mistakes on a flat image.

-Subscriber lists: have you chosen the right list?
-And, out of that list, have you chosen the right segment?
+- Correct database & segments – this is a big one.
+Always make sure you are sending to the correct lists & segments.
+Double-check you have selected or excluded the right people.
 It’s important that your subscribers get the content that’s meant for them, and not for someone else.
 It could be quite embarrassing for you and your subscribers.

-Inform your team: as a customer, it’s pretty frustrating to receive an email about a special or deal from a company, only to contact said company about it and have speak to someone utterly clueless as to why you’re calling.
+- Inform your team – as a customer, it’s pretty frustrating to receive an email about a special or deal from a company, only to contact said company about it and have to speak to someone utterly clueless as to why you’re calling.
 It’s vital that the people who will be handling customer enquiries are aware that you have a mailer going out, and what’s in the mailer, so that they are knowledgeable and quick with their answers.

 The best laid plans of mice and men…